French Open 2025: Aryna Sabalenka vs Jil Teichmann preview, head-to-head, prediction, odds, and pick | Roland Garros

 Live Telecast: USA - TNT, Max | Europe (Except France) - Eurosport

-This year, Sabalenka's performances on the dirt have been exceptional.
-She's won 12 of her 14 matches on the surface this year and picked up the Madrid Open title in May, beating the improving Coco Gauff 6-3, 7-6(3) in the final.
-She was knocked out of last week's Italian Open in the last eight by Qinwen Zheng, but remains solid-looking on a surface that is not her favorite.
+This year, Sabalenka's results on clay have been exceptional.
+She won the Madrid Open title in May, where she defeated Coco Gauff 6-3, 7-6(3) in the final.
+She was beaten in last week's Italian Open quarterfinal by Qinwen Zheng, but has looked more solid on her least-favorite surface than ever before.

-27-year-old Jil Teichmann has fond memories of Roland Garros.
-She gave her best Grand Slam performance at the tournament in 2022, when she progressed to the fourth round.
-She took the scalp of Victoria Azarenka that year, before losing out to Sloane Stephens.
-The Swiss player won the WTA 125 event in Mumbai in February, but has found it hard to win since then.
+Meanwhile, the 24-year-old Olga Danilovic has already exceeded expectations in France.
+The World No. 34 has beaten 27th seed Leylah Fernandez and American Danielle Collins to book her place in the third round against Sabalenka.
+The Serb can compete on clay - she won the WTA 125 Antalya tournament in March, and reached the final of the Open de Rouen last month.

 (Odds sourced from: BetMGM)